-1. Following the site survey, the survey team will prepare a written report, citing areas of non-compliance, partial compliance, and consultative recommendations.
+1. Following the site survey, the survey team will prepare a written report, citing areas of compliance, partial compliance, and consultative recommendations.
 The report will be sent to the pharmacy technician program director, the senior administrator, or manager to whom the technician training program director reports, and the organization's chief executive officer.
-This report will be sent to the site electronically 30 days from the site survey.
+This report will be sent to the site electronically within 30 days of the site survey.

 - 2. The pharmacy technician program director must respond to ASHP/ACPE with an action plan outlining how the program will address areas of noncompliance and partial compliance.
-This response must be submitted within 75 days of the last day of the program survey.
-This action plan shall be signed by the pharmacy technician program director, the senior administrator or manager to whom the technician program director reports, and the organization's highest ranking administrator.
-Failure to submit a response to the survey report may result in accreditation being withheld or the application for accreditation shall be withdrawn. - 3.
+This response must be submitted within 45 days of receiving the electronic survey report from ASHP/ACPE.
+This action plan shall be signed by the pharmacy technician program director, the senior administrator or manager to whom the technician program director reports, and the organization's highest ranking administrator. - 3.
 Any comments individuals from the program wish to make regarding the accuracy of the survey report must be submitted to the Vice President, ASO, within 45 days of receiving the report.
 Comments regarding the report must set forth the specific reasons for the disagreement with the survey report. - 4.
-The program's accreditation application file, the survey report and comments received from the program in response to the survey report will be reviewed by the PTAC. - 5.
-Notice of action taken regarding accreditation status will be sent to the pharmacy technician program director and the chief executive officer or president after the Boards have reviewed the PTAC's voted actions and determined whether to grant accreditation to the program.
-The report will indicate that Boards acted either:

-to accredit the program for a period not to exceed 8 years (programs may be granted a shorter period for accreditation), or to withhold accreditation.
-Additional reports to monitor compliance with the accreditation standard may be requested. - 6.
+The program's accreditation application file, the survey report and comments received from the program in response to the survey report will be reviewed by the Commission. - 5.
+Notice of action taken regarding accreditation status will be sent to the pharmacy technician program director and the chief executive officer or president after the Boards have reviewed the Commission's voted actions and determined whether to grant accreditation to the program.
+The report will indicate that Boards acted either (1) to accredit the program for a period not to exceed 6 years, (2) to withhold accreditation, or (3) to grant conditional accreditation.
+Additional reports to monitor compliance with the accreditation standard may be requested at this time. - 6.
 A decision on accreditation status may be deferred if insufficient information is provided in the program's response to the survey report.